Joey DeFrancesco: Music style

 DeFrancesco's music style was referred to as a swinging Philly sound which he "embellished with his own ferocity and improvisation."
 He played 200-plus nights a year throughout the course of his career, a feat that he cut back on as of 2013.
-He received numerous accolades for his performances, including being called the best B3 player on the planet by JazzTimes.
+He received numerous accolades for his performances, including being called the best Hammond B3 organ player on the planet by JazzTimes.
 The New York Times described DeFrancesco as a "deeply authoritative musician, a master of rhythmic pocket, and of the custom of stomping bass lines beneath chords and riffs."
-Chicago Tribune praised the musicianship of DeFrancesco, stating that "He dominated the instrument and the field as no one of his generation has."
+The Chicago Tribune praised the musicianship of DeFrancesco, stating that "He dominated the instrument and the field as no one of his generation has."
 DeFrancesco was also involved in musical instrument development, especially product designs and endorsements related to technological advancements in digital keyboards and electronic organ both in the United States and internationally.

 Multi-instrumentalist

-As a multi-instrumentalist, DeFrancesco recorded on various keyboards (including acoustic & electric piano), and trumpet.
-Although best known as a jazz organist, he also performed as a singer and (since November 2018), played the tenor saxophone.
+As a multi-instrumentalist, DeFrancesco recorded on various keyboards (including acoustic and electric piano), and trumpet.
+Although best known as a jazz organist, he also performed as a singer and, since November 2018, played the tenor saxophone.

 Awards and honors

 DeFrancesco was a four time Grammy Award-nominee, with more than 30 recordings as a leader.
-In addition to Grammy nominations in 2004, 2010, and 2020, DeFrancesco was a 9-time winner of the Down Beat Critics Poll (organ) and won the Down Beat Readers Poll every year since 2005.
-He won a number of JazzTimes Awards as well.
-DeFrancesco was an inaugural member of the Hammond Hall of Fame, inducted in 2013 along with Brian Auger, Billy Preston, Steve Winwood, and his mentor Jimmy Smith.
+In addition to Grammy nominations in 2004, 2010, and 2020, DeFrancesco was a 9-time winner of the DownBeat Critics' Poll (for organ) and won the DownBeat Readers Poll every year since 2005.
+He won a number of JazzTimes awards as well.
+DeFrancesco was an inaugural member of the Hammond Hall of Fame, inducted in 2013 along with Brian Auger, Billy Preston, Steve Winwood, and his mentor, Jimmy Smith.

 Discography

-DeFrancesco's discography consists of albums released on Columbia, Muse, Highnote, Big Mo Records, Concord Jazz, Doodlin' Records, and Mack Avenue.
+DeFrancesco's discography consists of albums released on the labels Columbia, Muse, Highnote, Big Mo, Concord Jazz, Doodlin', and Mack Avenue.

 Personal life

-In addition to his father and grandfather, DeFrancesco's brother Johnny is also a musician, focusing on blues guitar.
+In addition to his musician father and grandfather, DeFrancesco's brother, Johnny, is a blues guitarist.

-DeFrancesco was married to his wife Gloria until his death.
+DeFrancesco was married to his second wife, Gloria, until his death.
 She served as his manager.
-DeFrancesco had one daughter with his first wife, Ashley Blue DeFrancesco, and a son, Donny.
+DeFrancesco had one daughter with his first wife, Ashley Blue DeFrancesco.